andruhon/gaunt-sloth-assistant/docs/CONFIGURATION.md

 Check [.gsloth.preamble.review.md](../.gsloth.preamble.review.md) for example.

 Your project should have the following files in order for gsloth to function:
+- Configuration file (one of):
-- `.gsloth.config.js`
+  - `.gsloth.config.js` (JavaScript module)
+  - `.gsloth.config.json` (JSON file)
+  - `.gsloth.config.mjs` (JavaScript module with explicit module extension)
 - `.gsloth.preamble.review.md`

-> Gaunt Sloth currently only functions from the directory which has `.gsloth.config.js` and `.gsloth.preamble.review.md`.
+> Gaunt Sloth currently only functions from the directory which has one of the configuration files and `.gsloth.preamble.review.md`.
 > Global configuration to invoke gsloth anywhere is in [ROADMAP](../ROADMAP.md).

 ## Config initialization